 |Application Deadline||Applications are accepted, and offers made, throughout the year.
 Early application is advised.|

 Assessment is based on written reports and group presentations underpinned by theoretical and practical team projects.
-The final phase for the MA includes the writing up of a report of 12,000 to 15,000 words on your major research study.
+The final phase for the MA is a choice of a dissertation, an artefact or prototype with related research report or a business proposal.

 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
-The MA course structure involves six units, totalling 180 credits.
+The MA course structure involves six units, totaling 180 credits.

 Complementing the above taught and assessed learning units the course includes the following additional activities:

-If you are unable to continue or decide to exit the course, there are two possible exit awards.
-A Postgraduate Certificate will be awarded on successful completion of the first 60 credits and a Postgraduate Diploma will be awarded on successful completion of the first 120 credits.
+If you are unable to continue or decide to exit the course, there are other possible exit awards depending on the credits you have.

 Our MA Publishing graduates are highly prized by the international publishing industry, across both print and digital media.
 The course has an excellent record of graduates entering employment.
 The heritage of the College and our alumni cut across all sectors of communication, design and media professional practice areas, at home and internationally.